dlmacedo/deep-learning-class/README.md

 # Deep Learning Class

-This code is used in deep learning practical lectures in CIn/UFPE, Brazil.
+The code of this repository is used in the deep learning practical lectures in CIn/UFPE, Brazil.

-List of web resourses:

 ## Frameworks